jeevansaigali/ai-error-monitoring-agent-pro/README.md

-# AI Error Monitoring Agent (Professional Edition)
+# AI Error Monitoring Agent

 This project demonstrates a polished, production-ready implementation of an AI-driven agent for log monitoring, anomaly detection, and remediation suggestion generation.
 It uses an IsolationForest model and provides hooks for integrating a language model.
 Structured as a real-world Python package with tests and a CLI.